dlants/climbcapacity/packages/frontend/dcgview/introduction.md

 2. It accepts `Props`, accessible via `this.props`, containing the `checked` property.
 This is how the view accesses the current state of the application.
 3. It defines a `template` function, which contains a declaration of what should be rendered on the page.
 4. The template uses `this.props.checked` to define what the class of the rendered checkbox should be.
-5. The template also binds the `onTap` property on the `div` containing the checkbox.
+5. The template also binds the `onClick` property on the `div` containing the checkbox.
 This attaches a listener to the DOM that dispatches (via the `dispatch` prop) an action when it is clicked, thus hooking up this view to the update cycle.

 ## The template & TSX/JSX